alanng10/Version/Docue/a.md

 Version has none more alpha element than the Version share by AlanNg to USA govern from yea 1948 to 1962.

-Version has enough alpha element.
+Version has equiv alpha element.